Greece hopes keep sterling near one-month low versus euro

 * Pound dips versus dollar, revised Q3 GDP on Tues in focus

-LONDON, Nov 26 Sterling held near a one-month low against the euro on Monday as expectation remained that international lenders would soon agree a deal on aid for Greece.
+LONDON, Nov 26 Sterling held near a one-month low against the euro on Monday as optimism remained that international lenders would soon agree a deal on aid for Greece.

-Strong gains for Catalan nationalists in regional Spanish elections limited any gains for the euro, however, even though the result fell short of the convincing win needed to mount a push for a referendum on independence.
+Strong gains for Catalan nationalists in regional Spanish elections hampered the euro, however, even though the result fell short of the convincing win needed to mount a push for a referendum on independence in the region.

 Resurgent Catalan separatism could provoke a constitutional crisis in Spain just as the government is looking at a possible international bailout of its own.